How music licensing works for music streaming services?

 Do you need an entertainment lawyer to assist you?

-No, you don't need a music attorney to assist you with music licensing, but it is extremely recommended and helpful to have someone who is familiar with the process.
-The licensing agreement between a streaming service and a copyright holder can be complex, and there are many things that can go wrong if it isn't negotiated correctly.
 An entertainment lawyer or a music licensing consultant can help make sure that everything is done correctly and can provide valuable advice on how to negotiate the best possible deal.

 ---